Archery at the 1904 Summer Olympics – Men's double American round

 The men's double American round event was part of the archery programme at the 1904 Summer Olympics.
 The competition was held on Monday, 19 September 1904.
-Twenty two archers competed, all from the host United States.
+Twenty two archers competed.
 George Bryant won the competition, with Robert Williams finishing second and William Thompson third.
 A day later, the same three men in the same order would medal in the other 1904 Olympic archery event, the double York round.

 Background

 This was the only appearance of the event.
-The 1904 Olympic archery events were part of the 26th Grand Annual Target Meeting of the National Archery Association, with competition open to international competitors though none actually competed.
-It was thus largely an American national championship, though the International Olympic Committee recognizes the winners as Olympic medalists.
-Medals were also given out for the best score at each range, though these medals are not recognized as Olympic.
+The 1904 Olympic archery events were part of the 26th Grand Annual Target Meeting of the National Archery Association, with competition open to international competitors, although none entered this event.
+Medals were also given out for the best score at each range, but these medals are not recognized as Olympic.

 Competition format

 An American round consisted of 30 arrows at each of 60, 50, and 40 yard distances.
 The total number of arrows for the double round was 180.
 The result was based on points.
 A total of 10 points were available.
 One point was awarded to the archer scoring the highest score at each distance as well as one point for the most hits on target at each distance.
 Two points were awarded to the archer scoring the highest total score as well as two points for the most total targets hit.
 Ties were broken on total score, and then on total targets hit.